ericpalakovichcarr/geocoder/README.rst

 This is a bare-bones wrapper around the Tiger Geocoder that comes with PostGIS 2+ (http://postgis.net/docs/manual-2.0/Extras.html).
 To use it:

-    from geocoder import TigerGeocoder, Confidence
+    from mygeocoder import TigerGeocoder, Confidence

     geocoder = TigerGeocoder(conn_string="[your_postgres_conn_string]")
     result = geocoder.geocoder("1724 Massachusetts Ave NW, Washington DC")